sfu-gruvi-3dv/deep_human/README.md

 model and test dir can be set in file params/params_iccv.py<br/>
 results will be saved in output/<br/>

-Training data can be download here:<br/>
+Training data can be downloaded here:<br/>
 https://drive.google.com/file/d/1fWxF6dpdzJH_Hknmr3RKTIyiHegwiirF/view?usp=sharing<br/>

 References:<br/>